 The CLRC consists of over 66,000 items, mostly children's books from Australia, the United Kingdom and America.
 They have been predominantly published in the 19th, 20th and 21st centuries, although there are earlier books, with the oldest, De re vestiaria libellus, : ex Bayfio excerptvs: addita uulgaris linguae interpretatione, in adolescentulorum gratiam atque utilitatem published in Paris in 1542.

 The Collection also contains:

-The collection has been enhanced over the years by donations of books, toys and games, from families and from many individuals and so strongly reflects the interests of South Australian children from the days of early settlement until the present.
+The collection has been enhanced over the years by donations of books, toys and games, from families and from many individuals and so strongly reflect the interests of South Australian children from the days of early settlement until the present.
 Examples of the Collection are on display in the To be a child exhibition in the Mortlock Building and can be viewed in our Digital Collections.